 Rainwater fittings

-Repair Category 1 Notes No significant defects were noted other than normal weathering.
+Repair Category 1

+Notes No significant defects were noted.

 It should be noted that a full assessment of the rainwater fittings can only be made during heavy rainfall.

 Main walls

 Repair Category 1

-Notes The main walls show signs of normal weathering.
-We understand that the property has been cavity wall insulated in the past.
+Notes Main walls show signs of some past patching.
+We note these have been overpainted in the more recent past.
+We note the property had new cavity wall insulation installed in March 2023.

-Windows, external doors and joinery Repair Category 1 Notes We understand that windows and doors were replaced circa 2019.
-No significant defects were noted.
-We assume replacement windows and/or doors have been installed in line with relevant regulations and guidelines We would point out that we have not tested all windows and doors.
+Windows, external doors and joinery Repair Category 1 Notes We note windows and doors to the property have recently been replaced together with external joinery which is now clad with UPVC finishes.
+We assume replacement windows and/or doors have been installed in line with relevant regulations and guidelines.
+We would point out that we have not tested all windows and doors.